mundaym/issue-templates/.github/ISSUE_TEMPLATE/general-issue.md

 ---
 name: General Issue
-description: A blank issue for general purpose use.
+about: A blank issue for general purpose use.
 ---